Squary5928/notifled/README.md

 If you want it to run automatically on login:

-Linux Mint (Cinnamon / XFCE /  :
+Linux Mint (Cinnamon / XFCE / MATE):
 Go to Startup Applications → Add → point it to notifled.sh.

 Or copy and paste the systemd unit file that I have provided to the systemd service units folder by: